Xardas0327/Learning2DEngine/Documentations/Snake.md

 ## License:
 Snake © 2024 by Zsolt Sziráczki is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)

+## Control
+- Start: Press Enter
+- Close Window: Press Esc or use your mouse.
+- Character control: WASD or Arrows

 ## Assets:
 - arial.ttf: It came from the Windows.
 You can also find it in your Windows OS.
 - Unit.png: it is a simple image, which I created with Paint.